postman-open-technologies/gsoc-2023/README.md

 ![](https://blog.postman.com/wp-content/uploads/2021/10/Google-Summer-of-Code-Postman-Blog-Projects.jpg)

 # Google Summer of Code 2023
 This is Postman's working area and list of project ideas for [Google Summer of Code 2023](https://summerofcode.withgoogle.com/).
-Please use [issues](https://github.com/postman-open-technologies/gsoc-2023/issues) and [discussions](https://github.com/postman-open-technologies/gsoc-2023/discussions) to comment on project ideas, ask questions and collaborate.
+Please use [issues](https://github.com/postman-open-technologies/gsoc-2023/issues) and [our forums](https://community.postman.com/c/open-technology/gsoc/42) to comment on project ideas, ask questions and collaborate.
 Refer to the guidelines [here](./CONTRIBUTOR_GUIDANCE.md).

 ## [Project Ideas](https://github.com/postman-open-technologies/gsoc-2023/issues?q=is%3Aissue+is%3Aopen+label%3Afinal+label%3Aideas)
 Here is a list of our 2023 project ideas: